ceyhunbcelik/PHP-Education/README.md

 #### 7. Fetching Value(SELECT)
 possible to fetch all of or selected value of columns and also give a name to columns and filter by WHERE parameter.

+#### 8. Update Value(UPDATE)
+We can update selected value by WHERE command and if we don't use WHERE, every value will be same update

 ## License

 This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details